DKethan/searchbot/README.md

 ### Getting Help

-If you encounter any issues or have questions, please open an issue on the GitHub repository or contact the maintainers.
+If you encounter any issues or have questions, please open an issue on the GitHub repository.

 ## Future Enhancements